Dmelz11/README_GENERATOR/README.md

 ## Installation
-To install, follow installation instructions. undefined

 ## Usage
 To use this application do the folling:
 ![alt text](/assets/images/screenshot.png)
-After following the installation instructions answer the prompts, when you finish the readme file will be generated.
-If you wish to and a screenshot ,you can copy and paste on into the assets/images folder.
+To use this application.
+After following the insallation instructions just answer the prompts and a readme file will be created.
+If a user would like to add a screenshot they can copy and paste a screenshot into the assets/images folder.

-## credits
+## Credits

-I didn't have and collaborators on this project.
-I did refer to the starter code and read the class provided documentation.
-I also watched a youtube tutorial @ :(https://www.youtube.com/watch?v=hDOCSJbL1|U&t=148s)
+I didn't have any collaborators on this project.
+I referenced the starter code and read the documentation.
+I also watched a youtube tutorial at https://www.youtube.com/watch?v=hDOCSJbL1|U&t=148s.

 ## License